 "Christian!
 What did he do to you?" the Phantasm bawled, reaching for a nearby broom handle.

 Sadie smashed through the enemy lines and ran for the Barn.
-The Barn carpark should have been full of the cars of the Barnlings, but it was empty but for a huge semi-trailer.
+The Barn carpark should have been full of the cars of the Barnlings, but it was empty save for a huge semi-trailer.
 Sadie ignored it.

 There were no guards between the battle and the front of the Barn.
 Sadie wondered what the Barnlings expected to do if someone broke through their lines.
 Shout 'offside!' and wait for the referee's whistle?
 But a crunching sound and that odd sensation that mortals called 'pain' told her that there was some sort of defensive barrier.